PT By State Series

 This is less than the $31,802 per year national average.

-On initial inspection, it looks terrible, but the cost of living really determines the real value of an income.
+On initial inspection, it looks terrible, but the cost of living determines an income’s real value.

-The good thing about North Carolina is that the cost of living is lower than the national average and considerably so.
+The good thing about North Carolina is that the cost of living is considerably lower than the national average.

 That means the lower-income is easily justified and can sustain a comfortable lifestyle.